 This document contains all the information you need to carry out a FIT Count.
-The Count is not difficult to do, but we need to collect data as carefully as possible so that it can be analysed to provide information on potential changes in insect numbers.
-Please do follow this guidance as closely as you can.
+The Count is not difficult to do, and by following this guidance as closely as you can you will be contributing data that can be analysed to provide information on potential changes in insect numbers.